 What are the reviews:

 The “Section 106” review is required under the National Historic Preservation Act of 1966.
-It began December 1 and is projected to last until this fall.
+It began December 1 and is projected to last until at least December 2018.
 It requires federal agencies to consider the effects of their plans on historic properties; Jackson Park and the Midway Plaisance are listed on the National Register of Historic Places as are nearby communities.
 This reviews involves:

 - developing a thorough inventory of historic properties in the affected area(s);